ARM-software/psa-api/doc/crypto/api/keys/lifetimes.rst

 .. function:: psa_set_key_lifetime

     .. summary::
-        Set the location of a persistent key.
+        Set the lifetime of a key, for a persistent key or a non-default location.

     .. param:: psa_key_attributes_t * attributes
         The attribute object to write to.